-Pradyuman murder: Victim's lawyer claims he was attacked by Delhi police officer; senior official says lawyer was 'restrained'
+Ryan school murder: Victim's lawyer claims he was attacked by Delhi Police officer; senior official says lawyer was 'restrained' - Firstpost

 She also said that the couple and their son had gone to Ashoka hotel for dinner and the incident happened around 8.30 pm when the family came out.

-She also alleged that the Delhi Police officer who assaulted her husband also threatened him to leave the Pradyuman Thakur case.
+She also alleged that the Delhi Police officer who assaulted her husband also threatened him to leave the murder case.

 "The Delhi Police officer also mishabehaved with me when I tried to make the video of the incident," she alleged.